This workshop, which changes every holiday, helps students develop different specific skills relating to public speaking.

 Give students plenty of opportunities to practice their speaking skills and receive feedback.

 The world of public speaking is vast – we all speak to audiences in a range of different circumstances, from a chat in the playground to school assemblies to workplace meetings.
 Every presentation, impromptu or prepared, requires a wide range of different skills.
-Our Public speaking Hawks program seeks to help students close those gaps and flourish in their own way.
+Our Public Speaking Herons program seeks to help students close those gaps and flourish in their own way.

-Our Public Speaking Hawks workshop is an experienced level program.
+Our Public Speaking Herons workshop is an experienced level program.

 Designed for students with at least some formal coaching in public speaking, we recommend that students only enrol if: